namobuddha/polyfusion/README.md

     npm install -g bower

+Update the *bower.json* run in:

+    bower init

-This can be done using git-bash also.
-Make sure you have defined PATH variables for git-cmd and git-bin.
+Make sure you have defined user PATH variables for git/cmd and git/bin.

 More number of custom elements can be downloaded from :[customelement.io](http://customelement.io/)

 - Added `<voice-elements>` with voice manipulation support.
 - Added `google-maps` support.
 - Added `<x-tags>`imports

+To update libraries:

+    bower update

 ----------